 Perennial, Tacca Chantrieri

 Liatris, or Blazing Star, are grown from Corms or Rhizomes (depending upon the variety).
+The plants spread, filling in empty spaces over time.
 After a few years, the clumps need to be dug up, and separated.

 Liatris can also be grown from seeds.
 If grown from seeds, they will bloom the second year after planting them.